Loan Agreement Template, Free Download 2026

 When Do You Need a Loan Agreement?

-You are lending money to a family member, friend, or business associate and need a written agreement that documents the loan amount, interest rate, and repayment schedule to protect both parties and comply with the Statute of Frauds.
+You are lending money to a family member, friend, or business associate and need a written personal loan agreement form that documents the loan amount, interest rate, and repayment schedule to protect both parties and comply with the Statute of Frauds.
+A simple loan agreement template keeps the process straightforward.

-Your small business is borrowing money from a private investor or another business, and both parties need a comprehensive agreement that outlines the interest rate, amortization schedule, default terms, and remedies to ensure the arrangement is legally enforceable.
+Your small business is borrowing money from a private investor or another business, and both parties need a complete agreement that outlines the interest rate, amortization schedule, default terms, and remedies to ensure the arrangement is legally enforceable.
+For simpler arrangements, an unsecured promissory note template may be sufficient.

 You need to formalize an existing informal loan by putting the terms in writing.
 The IRS requires documentation of loans to distinguish them from gifts, and a written loan agreement with a stated interest rate at or above the Applicable Federal Rate prevents adverse tax consequences.